MileHacker Logo

 • Tipping is appreciated for good service.

-• Always seek permission to photograph people, most notably women and children.
+• Always ask permission before photographing individuals, most notably women and children.
 Avoid photographing military installations, checkpoints, government buildings, and sensitive areas.

 Sensitive Topics